-Intake of cruciferous vegetables may reduce the onset of cancers, some scientists suggested.
+Intake of cruciferous vegetables may reduce the risk of cancers, some scientists suggested.

 Cancers are a group of chronic and medical diseases characterized by irregular cells growth in the body tissue caused by the change of DNA transcription of healthy cells.